Outcome

 A Delphi dashboard is a living workspace built around a single question your organization needs to answer continuously.
 We call it a command center because it’s the room you walk into every day to see state, spot change, and act on it — not a static report you ask someone to run.
 Every KPI, visualization, alert, and agent in Delphi lives inside a command center, so creating one is the first step to doing anything useful on the platform.

-The primary way to create a command center is to talk to Delphi about what you’re trying to do.
-From the home screen, choose to create a new command center and you’ll land in a chat with the Onboarding Assistant — an agent that conducts a structured interview to understand your problem, your domain, the entities you care about, and the data you already have.
+If you pick the Custom card instead, you land in a chat with the Onboarding Assistant — an agent that conducts a structured interview to understand your problem, your domain, the entities you care about, and the data you already have.

 The interview is conversational.
 The assistant asks about the outcome you’re trying to drive, the constraints you’re working under, the systems of record you want connected, and the people who’ll be using the dashboard.
 Answer in your own words — there’s no fixed form.
 Behind the scenes the assistant is building a domain model and a draft command center while you talk.